 Equips students in the basic terms of theology, as well as preparing them to write academic theological essays and use biblical reference materials.
-This class is prerequisite for TH 302 Systematic Theology.
+This course is the prerequisite for all theology courses.

 (3-hrs)

 TH 205 FOUNDATIONS OF ETHICAL REASONING